 Alec M. Taylor

 Alec is a partner in the firm's Mississippi office.
-He has a broad litigation background including complex commercial litigation, intellectual property, and construction litigation.
+He has a broad litigation background including complex commercial litigation and construction litigation.
 Alec primarily focuses his practice on the representation of sureties in the handling of payment and performance bond claims, both before and during litigation, the interpretation of the bond rights of laborers and materialmen under the Miller Act and various state public and private works acts, and the institution of indemnity actions against defaulting principals.
 Alec also has extensive experience representing Financial Institution, Public Official, and Conservatorship/Guardianship Bond Carriers on disputes involving their principals and insureds.
 Alec has successfully litigated cases in both state and federal courts, including bankruptcy courts, and in arbitrations across the Southern United States.

 In his free time, Alec coaches his two boys’ soccer and baseball teams, enjoys playing tennis, and spends as much time as he can with his family outdoors.